plausible/docs/docs/register-account.md

 ## Verify your email address

-We'll send you an email to verify your email address.
+We'll email to verify your email address.
 Look for an email with the subject line "**Your Plausible email verification code**".

-Please enter the four digit code that we sent to you via email to activate your Plausible Analytics account.
+Please enter the four digit code that we sent to you through email to activate your Plausible Analytics account.

 <img alt="Activate your Plausible Analytics account" src={useBaseUrl('img/activate-your-account.png')} />